marcelpetersen/mobil/wunder_collections/_posts/2020-05-28-video-wunder-vehicles-taking-the-next-step-in-capturing-the-value-chain-of-mobility.md

 Until today, we’re the only people who know the story of this capability; today, we want to tell the #FullStory to the world.

-The Yadea G5 is now available for pre-order.
+***

+Available for preorder now.
 Visit our [website](https://www.wundermobility.com/vehicles/yadea-g5) for more details.